Skip to main content

 }

-This scenario creates a simulation from file topology1, located in the topologies folder, with a workload trace from the bitbrains-small file, and an allocation policy of type Mem.
+This experiment creates a simulation from file topology1, located in the topologies folder, with a workload trace from the bitbrains-small file, and an allocation policy of type Mem.
 The simulation is run once (by default), and the default name is "".

 Complex